AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 The hard part about the modifiers is not their implementation but their allocation.
 Usual queryables are allocated by the registry and stored in the registry.
 Modifiers should be allocated only for the query lifetime.
 And we need to allocate data to store the wrapped queryable (example **Position** storage) and eventually the computed mask if there is one.

-And because allocations means allocator, every registry query method can take an Allocator.
-First a heap allocator was used (@ref ecstasy::ModifiersAllocator) and was required if there was at least one modifier to allocate in the query and it raised an exception otherwise.
-But now you don't need to take care of it.
-I already did it for you.
-The modifiers are now allocated on the stack because the required size is known at compile time.
+The interesting part however about theses allocations is that the size can be computed at compile time if you hate yourself enough to do it.
+Luckily for you, I did.

-This magic hidden stack allocator use multiple inheritance black magic tricks and you can find more about it in @ref ecstasy::Registry::RegistryStackQuery.
+The solution about this was to use multiple inheritance black magic tricks mixed with some weird [non_unique_address](https://en.cppreference.com/w/cpp/language/attributes/no_unique_address) attribute, if you are curious about this you can find more details in the documentation of @ref ecstasy::Registry::RegistryStackQuery.

 #### Conditions